 Councilmembers Silverman, Janeese Lewis George (Ward 4), and Brianne Nadeau (Ward 1) sided with Silverman’s now-failed amendment.
-But advocates say the fight isn’t over: The Excluded Workers Coalition plans to keep rallying for their cause ahead of the second budget vote on Aug.
+But advocates say the fight isn’t over: Excluded Workers Coalition members plan to keep rallying for their cause ahead of the second budget vote on Aug.
 3, including at the homes of councilmembers who had paid lip service to excluded workers but didn’t vote for Silverman’s amendment.
 They might exclude Mendelson’s house as a rally stop this time.

 — Ambar Castillo (tips? firstname.lastname@example.org)